Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 "Hey.
 Are you still thinking about Álahringr?" a low voice said behind him.
 The blond man turned around to see his brother leaning towards him, his voice almost drained by the wind.
 He could tell his brother was amused.

 The blond man remembered the time he promised himself never to embark upon another journey again.
-But the thought of war compelled him.
+But the thought of peace compelled him.
 He remembered, two days ago, when he was persuaded by his brother.
 Persuaded to join Hjalvir's colonising company.

 He remembered when Sága, the explorer's daughter, showed up at their doorstep to advertise the expedition.
 He remembered walking on the streets of Álahringr, overhearing her promoting him to her father, since she thought he would be a useful mentor, like a guidebook for the supernatural.
 He wasn't a good teacher.